TheCaptain989/radarr-striptracks/README.md

                                   # and English and Spanish subtitles
 -f "/movies/Finding Nemo (2003).mkv" -a :eng:und -s :eng
                                   # Batch Mode
-                                  # Keep English and Unknown audio and English subtitles, converting
+                                  # Keep English and Unknown audio and English subtitles, processing
                                   # video specified
 --audio :org:any+d1 --subs :eng+1:any+f2
                                   # Keep Original audio and one default audio track regardless of language